Dichen Lachman: Career

 Between 2010 and 2013, while working on other productions, Lachman and her close friend Anton King produced Lust for Love.
 King wrote the script in 2010 and used Kickstarter to raise funds to make the movie.
 The initial goal was to raise US$70,000; however, when the deadline was reached on 11 November 2011 more than 1,500 people had pledged money, with a final figure of US$101,030.
 To complete the movie, additional funds were raised through friends and family.
 British filmmaker Jack Wylson came on board as a producer, Australian actor Adam J. Yeend as co-producer, and Adam Bricker as director of photography.
-Alessandro Ongaro of Luna Pictures Entertainment also made major contributions during post production.

 In 2014, Lachman began shooting in Canada, where she joined the cast of The 100 in the role of Anya and had a recurring role on ABC's Agents of S.H.I.E.L.D.

 On 11 June 2015, a new movie called Too Late, starring Lachman, was released during the Los Angeles Film Festival.
 On 22 October 2015, it was announced that Lachman landed a recurring role on the third season of Michael Bay's action-adventure TNT series The Last Ship.
 Lachman had been cast as Jesse, a helicopter pilot who lives off-the-grid.
 She starred as Reileen Kawahara in Netflix's original television series, Altered Carbon, an adaptation of the 2002 novel of the same name by Richard K. Morgan.
 The first season was released on 2 February 2018.
-Also, starting in 2018, Lachman began a recurring role as Frankie on Animal Kingdom during its third season.
+Also starting in 2018, Lachman began a recurring role as Frankie on Animal Kingdom during its third season.

 In 2020, she returned for small story arcs on Agents of S.H.I.E.L.D. and Altered Carbon, and she also appeared in the film Bad Therapy.
 In 2022, Lachman joined the main cast of Severance, which premiered on Apple TV+.
 She appeared as Ms. Casey, a wellness counselor.
 The series received acclaim from critics and audiences, with Lachman being nominated for Best Supporting Actress in a Streaming Series, Drama at the 2nd Hollywood Critics Association TV Awards.
-Soon after she appeared as antagonist Soyona Santos in the film Jurassic World Dominion.
+Soon after she appeared as antagonist Soyona Santos in the 2022 film Jurassic World Dominion.
 Lachman was then announced as the titular character in Steven Brand's noir thriller Joe Baby.
+In 2024, she was announced to star in the dark thriller, Unholy Night, alongside Ed Speleers and Ed Westwick.
+She also reprised her role from Jurassic World Dominion in Jurassic World: Chaos Theory.
+In November 2025, it was revealed that Dichen Lachman joined the cast of The Legend of Zelda live-action film.

 Personal life

+Lachman moved to Los Angeles shortly after she finished with the Australian TV drama Neighbours in 2007.

-She has been married to Austrian-born American actor Maximilian Osinski since January 2015, and gave birth to their daughter that May.
+She married American actor Maximilian Osinski in January 2015, and gave birth to their daughter in May 2015.